extremelyanca/klikbayi/readme.txt

 Klik Bayi plugin is created to support http://klikbayi.com/ affiliaters to selling klikbayi.com's product with embeded form or button order into Wordpress site.
 Widget, Shortcode, and PHP Code for theme is available.

 == Installation ==
-1. Upload plugin zip contents to wp-contents/plugin directory and activate the plugin.
+1. Upload plugin zip contents to `wp-contents/plugin` directory and activate the plugin.
-2. Go to Klik Bayi > Settings, settup your affiliate ID, make some configuration if you need, and save your work.
+2. Go to `Klik Bayi` > `Settings`, set your affiliate ID, make some configuration if you need, and save your work.
 3. You can insert shortcodes and php code into administration posts area, widget or direct into your theme.

 == Frequently Asked Questions ==